harveyxia/monopoly/README.md

 The game ends when all but one player is *bankrupt.* A player becomes bankrupt when they cannot raise sufficient funds to perform a mandated square action such as paying rent or tax.

+To aid in performing Monte Carlo simulations, we include the optional parameter `max_money` to `Monopoly()`.
+If this is set, the bank will only issue up to `max_money` in $200 for players passing GO.

 ### Player Strategy

 Player strategies are injected into the system by subclassing `Player` and overriding the abstract methods named